Landmark Russia, Ukraine prisoner swap | The China Post

 Since the outbreak of the conflict in eastern Ukraine, hundreds of prisoners have been exchanged between Kyiv and the separatist-controlled regions of Donetsk and Luhansk.
 Though fewer and fewer individuals have been recently released.
 The release and exchange of prisoners is one of the points agreed in the Minsk peace agreement.
 It stipulates that, ultimately, all prisoners on both sides must be freed.

 Saturday’s exchange marks a milestone towards realizing this objective.
-Two especially prominent figures were freed, in particular: Ukrainian filmmaker Oleg Sentsov, and Volodymyr Tsemakh — reportedly a former pro-Russian rebel commander in eastern Ukraine and a key witness to the downing of flight MH17 in 2014.
+Two especially prominent figures were freed: Ukrainian filmmaker Oleg Sentsov, and Volodymyr Tsemakh — reportedly a former pro-Russian rebel commander in eastern Ukraine and a key witness to the downing of flight MH17 in 2014.

 Did Tsemakh’s release get Russia on board?

 Years of frequently fruitless negotiations preceded the prisoner swap.
 Then, this summer, following the election of Ukrainian President Volodymyr Zelenskiy, negotiators achieved a breakthrough.
-Observes in Kyiv and Moscow said Zelenskiy’s rise to power made both Ukraine and Russian willing to compromise.
+Observers in Kyiv and Moscow said Zelenskiy’s rise to power made both Ukraine and Russia willing to compromise.

 Some, however, suspect that Russia’s willingness to reach an agreement may have been related to the surprising arrest of Tsemakh by Ukraine’s secret service deep inside rebel-held territory.